 - Security: the transferred data is scanned by an antivirus software, before being encrypted and compressed

 In general, the lifespan of a backup is less than one year.
-Beyond that, we are dealing with storage.
+Beyond that, it is considered storage.

-These tools make copies of the data (disk image) of the information system, compress them, encrypt them and store them in a secure storage space.
+Backup software makes copies of data (disk image) of an information system, compress them, encrypt them and store them in a secure storage space.

 The backup applies to the following data:

-- Active data: files on which employees work daily
+- Active data: files that employees use daily

 - Inactive data (frozen data): database, customer files, e-mails, invoices, accounting, etc.

-You access the backup software online and can perform a backup of your system on a physical medium (hard disk, ssd, personal server, etc.) or in a cloud.
+You access backup software online and can perform a backup of your system on a physical device (hard disk, ssd, personal server, etc.) or on a cloud.

 In the event of loss, theft, computer failure, attack, etc., you can restore your data from the backup or recover missing (or damaged) files.